They say…

 Once again I’d bought the beer at Sainsbury’s soon after it was released.
 Drunk young in January 2005, it was a lively copper-amber with a yellowish head and a rich, hoppy and complex aroma with seeds, burnt wood, nail varnish and yeast.
 A creamily malty and fruity palate had nutty hops, almond toffee flavours, orange marmalade and a touch of meatiness.
 A sharply fruity swallow was followed by a hoppy citrus pith finish that turned winy and warming.

-In summer 2005 a rare cask version turned up at the Catford Beer Festival – I found this a rich, if slightly cloudy, brownish amber, with a bubbly persistent white head and a complex strawberry and banana toffee aroma with a touch of liquorice.
+In summer 2005 a rare version turned up at the Catford Beer Festival – I found this a rich, if slightly cloudy, brownish amber, with a bubbly persistent white head and a complex strawberry and banana toffee aroma with a touch of liquorice.
 There was more strawberry on a salty, oily palate with marmalade and varnish notes and emerging hops.
 A sweet swallow led to a firm and warming finish with complex tongue-drying hops.

 In December 2006 I noted that bottle 37209 poured a rich reddish-amber, with a smooth, nutmeggy head and a very rich and complex petrol, fruit and new leather aroma.
 A gum-tingling fruity malt palate was chewy with intense orange flavours, cake, mint and jammy fruit.
 A cleansing swallow introduced a long and warming tangerine peel finish that ended very dry with late tongue puckering hops.

-The brewery generously provided a case of this vintage for a I hosted for North London CAMRA in February 2010, where it turned out to be the majority favourite.
+The brewery generously provided a case of this vintage for a bottled beer tasting I hosted for North London CAMRA in February 2010, where it turned out to be the majority favourite.
 Tasting bottle 04560 from that batch, I noted how dark a shade of ruby the beer had become, with a thick and fine slightly orange tinged head.
-The aroma was intoxicating, with orange, apricot and raisin fruit, mature port and cream.
+The aroma was intoxicating, with orange, apricot and raisin fruit, mature and cream.
 A full but quite dry and woody madeirised fruit palate yielded complex spices and notes of chewy hops, turning quite woody and slightly tannic.

 Raisin fruit and bitter herbs emerged on a warming, tingling finish with nuttiness in the back of the mouth, some olive flavours and a slightly pursing woody note.
 I wondered then if the 2004 overall is a little less complex and a bit sterner than some other years, especially as its fruity intensity seemed to be mellowing with age.